TESRS News

 About TESRS

-The Texas Emergency Services Retirement System (TESRS) is a state agency that administers a pension System for emergency services departments across the state.
+The Texas Emergency Services Retirement System (TESRS) is a state agency that administers a pension system for emergency services departments across the state.
 In addition to retirement benefits, active members are covered by survivor and disability benefits and may be eligible for a tuition benefit.

 Our Mission